About us

 She has been able to continue to develop her logistics and organizational skills in order to help other companies and organizations through project management and creative production.
 This change has also given her opportunities to pursue other creative projects, mostly servicing LGBTQ+ and BIPOC communities.

-Kelsey is also very proud of her work as an educator and as an artist ambassador with NYCLU.
+Kelsey’s also proud of her work as an artist ambassador with the NYCLU and a youth educator in Honolulu.